MHS Margaret McWilliams Award Program

 The purpose of the Margaret McWilliams Award, one of the oldest literary prizes in Canada, is to encourage the study and interpretation of the history of Manitoba.
 It was instituted in 1955 by the Manitoba Historical Society as a memorial to Margaret S. McWilliams.

-For 2014, awards will be made in the following categories:
+For items published in the 2015 calendar year (January to December), awards will be made in the following categories:

 - Scholarly History Book